Home

 The "thump" is usually the remnant of a repaired click, typically a large one.
 It is caused by damage to the signal surrounding the click.
 ClickFix (or other declicker) removes the click, exposing the thump.
 If you listen to the signal before ClickFix, the thump is there, but it is masked by the much louder click.

-You can sometimes avoid this problem by using ForceFix to repair the click, rather than letting ClickFix repair it automatically.
+You can often avoid this problem by using ForceFix to repair the click rather than letting ClickFix repair it automatically.

 What happened to the ClickFix toolbar button in Audition 2.0 and 3.0?